alichtman/language-identifier/README.md

-# Language Identifier
+# Text Language Identifier

-`language-identifier` accurately identifies English, French and Italian written text with up to 99% accuracy.
+`text-language-identifier` accurately identifies English, French and Italian written text with up to 99% accuracy.

-As this project was intended to help me better understand `n-gram analysis`, no natural language processing modules were imported.
+Since this project was intended to help me better understand `n-gram analysis`, no natural language processing modules were imported.
 Everything was implemented from first principles.

 ![GIF demo](img/demo.gif)